A-H-M-23/Gray-Code-Counter/README.md

 Hello !!!

-	This Project is for Design & Implementation and also Simulation of Verilog BCD to 7Segment Convertor Module .
+	This Project is for Design & Implementation and also Simulation of Verilog Gray Code Counter Module .

 	A.H.M :)
   	Sara Amirhosseini 💕